Before you arrive:

 - Review your family insurance policy or purchase a renter’s insurance policy to protect your belongings while on campus.
 The university is not responsible for personal property damage.

-- If you want to change your bed height, check out how to configure your bed.
+- If you want to change your bed height or would like a lofting kit or bunk bed kit, check out how to configure your bed.